TheBestTvarynka/tbt/content/posts/genealogy-graph-interactivity/index.md

 I do not say that it is not possible, but I do say that it is too complicated.
 Even more, I can create an example where swapping spouses without further clarification is impossible or at least would be unpredictable for the end user.

-A roughly the same situation with moving the sibling node to the left/right.
+A roughly the same situation applies to moving the sibling node to the left/right.
 We cannot swap two sibling nodes if both of them have descendants.
 Descendant subgraphs can be too complicated to deal with.
-But it is easy and possible to swap two sibling nodes when neither or only one of them has descendant nodes.
+But it is easy and possible to swap two sibling nodes when neither, or only one, has descendant nodes.

 ## Removing nodes

-Removing nodes is not hard: you ✨ _just_ ✨ recursively walk through the graph and remove nodes from it.
+Removing nodes is not hard: you ✨ _just_ ✨ recursively walk through the graph and remove nodes.

 # Conclusions